HomePage Path

 NU 187-135 Northumberland England

 Alnwick Castle Alnwick Castle is an 11th century earthwork motte and baileys fortress, founded by Yves de Vescy.
-In the 12th century, Eustace fitz John founded a strongly fortified stone castle, which was extensively rebuilt in the 14th century.
+In the mid 12th century, Eustace fitz John founded a strongly fortified stone castle, which was purchase by Henry de Percy in 1309 and extensively rebuilt.
 The shell keep was strengthened, with a cluster of seven semi-circular tower and a fine gatehouse.
-The curtain walls around both baileys, are well flanked with towers and a middle and outer gatehouse.
+The curtain walls around both baileys, are well flanked with towers and a middle and outer gatehouses.
 The three storey outer gatehouse, is defended by a fine turreted barbican and in the true Northern tradition, stone defenders crown the battlements.
-In the 18th century, Robert Adam gave the derelict castle a Gothic revival restoration and nearby in the town is Bondgate Tower.
-7 miles north-east is Craster Tower and 7 miles south-east is Warkworth Castle.
+Badly decayed by 1567, in the 18th century, Robert Adam restored and extended the castle to make a gothic style revival country house.
+Nearby in the town is Bondgate Tower, 7 miles north-east is Craster Tower and 7 miles south-east is Warkworth Castle.

 Street Map